 Women's Council of St. Catherine Laboure Parish is extending an invitation to the public to attend their "fun party" on Saturday evening, Nov.
 3, at the Elks Hall, 1735 W. 162nd St., Gardena.
 The annual "Twist in Fall" will begin at 9 p.m. and continue until 1 p.m.
 Mrs. Vincent

-Tremblay, ways and means chairman, and Mrs. Carl Metzler, dance chairman, are in charge of the evening's
+Tremblay, ways and means chairman, and Mrs. Carl Gervais and his orchestra.
+Metzler, dance chairman, are in charge of the evening's festivities.

 All types of music for danc-ing will be provided by Al